 Fishers' practices at sea do not favour FEWER mobile technology.
 They take basic phones to sea and keep them protected from the elements in a container that is rarely disturbed until the end of the fishing trip.
 These phones typically have a minimum of credit and data access.
 Fishers have practical reasons for their behaviour and cannot be expected to change immediately because of FEWER.
-However, the app suites of mFisheries56 and Abalobi57, for example, are diverse utilities intended to serve the entire fisheries value chain.
+However, the app suites of mFisheries52 and Abalobi53, for example, are diverse utilities intended to serve the entire fisheries value chain.
 FEWER will endeavour to demonstrate to fishers that there are benefits from having smart phones at hand for multiple uses as a tool throughout a fishing trip.
-For increased accessibility, the NTRC should facilitate free WiFi service at established fish landing sites and national fisherfolk organisation within the national universal service programme.
+For increased accessibility, the NTRC should facilitate free WiFi service at established fish landing sites and NAFCOOP within the national universal service programme.

-Given the increasing use of social media and cell phones DRM agencies are becoming more concerned about the rapid spread of false alarms about hazards that, among other things, cause panic and waste resources.
-The FEWER solution will provide systems of authorization and validation that minimize the risk of false alarms.
+DRM agencies are concerned about false alarms that, among other things, may cause panic and waste resources.
+The FEWER solution will provide systems of authorisation and validation that minimise the risk of false alarms.